 She was still quite playful, especially when she got hold of my long braids.

 Old Cats Can Get Alzheimer Disease

-I had never heard of Feline Dementia, but while observing Kyra’s strange behaviour, the thought came into my head that she was somehow 'losing her marbles' as the saying goes.
+I never heard of Feline Dementia.
+Yet while observing Kyra’s strange behaviour, it seemed as if she was 'losing her marbles' as the saying goes.
 I started to wonder if cats could suffer from Alzheimer disease, so I called my vet and asked him.
 He confirmed that my thoughts were right and that Kyra could be suffering from dementia.